 Choosing an app

-How to keep Sensitive Data Secure when using Mobile Forms
+Protecting Sensitive and Confidential Data when using Mobile Forms

 When doing data collection, efficiency, cost management and data integrity are of paramount importance.
 Researchers strive to reduce possible data errors in data collection and minimize the cost of transcribing paper data.